spdk/spdk/test/pmem/test_plan.md

 Steps & expected results:
 - call bdev_pmem_create_pool with path that does not exist
 - call return code != 0
-- call pmem_pool_info and check that pmem pool file was not created
+- call bdev_pmem_get_pool_info and check that pmem pool file was not created
 - call return code != 0

 #### bdev_pmem_create_pool_tc3